iszczesniak/cpp/references/index.md

 `g++ -S -O3 out1.cc out2.cc`

+Now there are two files with the assembly code: out1.s, and out2.s.
-Taka look at one of them:
+Take a look at one of them:

 `c++filt < out1.s | less`

-Now there are two files with the assembly code: out1.s, and out2.s.
 Compare them to see that they are instruction-to-instruction the same:

 `diff out1.s out2.s`